railohail/taiwan-gis-dataset-generator/README.md

 ## License

-See LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+You are free to use, modify, and distribute this software for any purpose, including commercial applications.